Thanksgiving in New York 2024

 What to do in New York on Thanksgiving?

 Do you want to be front and centre at the parade, without having to queue at the crack of dawn to secure your spot?
-Then book this Thanksgiving Day Parade Breakfast.
+Then book this Thanksgiving Day Parade Brunch.
 The breakfast takes place in a perfect location, situated along the route on 6th Avenue.
-Enjoy a bagel breakfast, and take in the magical parade as it passes by.

 If you want to do something special on Thanksgiving, then I suggest taking the Thanksgiving Dinner Cruise.
 You’ll be able to enjoy the Manhattan skyline at night while the executive chef cooks a wonderful meal.
 It’s the perfect way to sit back and relax.
 You’re back at 22:00, so if you’re set on shopping you’ll be able to join in the Black Friday madness.